mark2661/JabberServer/README.md

 * Automated unit testing using [JUnit 5](https://junit.org/junit5/)
 ## Features
 * Multithreaded server allows for multiple simultaneous client connections
-* Ability to log in and log out of a personal account (Session history is saved upon logging out / losing connection).
+* Ability to login and logout of a personal account (Session history is saved upon logging out / losing connection).
 * Ability to register new user accounts.
 * Ability to follow a user.
 Which adds any of their new post to your timeline.
 * Ability to like post from other users.